idiap/gridtk/README.md

 $ gridtk submit --repeat=3 job.sh
 ```
 This will submit 3 jobs with the same script and the same options where each job
-will depeend on the previous one.
+will depend on the previous one.
 This is useful if your script can resume from
 a checkpoint and you want to run it effectively for a longer time than allowed
-by polciy.
+by policy.

 ### Monitoring Jobs

 While `gridtk list` and `gridtk report` are useful for checking the status of jobs,
 you might get more information about your jobs using `squeue`, `scontrol`, and `sacct`.
-Here are some usefull commands:
+Here are some useful commands:

 * Get information about a specific job: `scontrol show job <slurm_job_id>`
 * Get information about a completed or failed job: `sacct -j <slurm_job_id>`.